dbojan/free-iptv-balkan-plus/README.md

-#short and long qr codes, both are ok. point your phone camera, or use qr code scanner app:
+#short and long qr codes for list url, both are ok. point your phone camera, or use qr code scanner app:

 ![qrshort](qrshort.png)